 Step 3.
 Check The Fuel Line & Filter

 Check that the filter in your fuel line has not become blocked or clogged up, if you are unsure if there is a filter on your model refer to your owner’s manual.
 A lot of filters are impossible to clean so it is always worth having a spare to hand.

 Now inspect the line, check there are no kinks or leaks, make sure that it is not hardened or perished, and replace if necessary.

 Remove the spark plug wire and using a socket tool carefully remove the spark plug.

 When the spark plug is wet you know that the fuel system is working and gas is making it to the combustion chamber.
 If this is the case, first check that there is no carbon buildup of carbon deposits on the electrode and then that the porcelain sleeve is not cracked or damaged.

-Personally, if my snowblower won’t start with the first 3 pulls of the starter cord and I cannot remember when I last changed it I always replace the spark plug.
+Personally, if my snowblower won’t start with the first 3 pulls of the starter cord (snow blower cords not recoiling are another common issue) and I cannot remember when I last changed it I always replace the spark plug.
 If all is ok it is time to move on, carefully place it back into the spark plug hole and tighten, then reconnect the wire.

 Dry Spark Plug

 If your spark plug is dry, your carburetor may have become clogged.
 It’s time to make a decision, if you are a keen DIY mechanic and don’t mind getting your hands dirty then you can clean the carburetor yourself.

 Products such as carburetor cleaner and carb cleaning kits are readily available on the market, go check out my guide on how to clean a snow blower carburetor to guide you on your way.
 If not, well I’m afraid it’s time for a trip to the engine repair shop to have the carburetor cleaned or replaced.